-Action required: provide information to OPI
+Action Required: Provide Information to OPI

-If action needs to be taken, unless good reasons exist for not doing so, please refer the appropriate disclosure of public interest information to an LSA responsible officer.
+If action needs to be taken, unless good reasons exist for not doing so, please refer the appropriate disclosure of public interest information to an LSA Responsible Officers.

-For example, an appropriate disclosure of public interest information would not be referred to an LSA responsible officer if the information related to them.
+For example, an appropriate disclosure of public interest information would not be referred to an LSA Responsible Officers if the information related to them.

-Following your assessment, when referring the appropriate disclosure of public interest information to an LSA responsible officer, you can only disclose the identity of the informant if you have:
+Following your assessment, when referring the appropriate disclosure of public interest information to an LSA Responsible Officers, you can only disclose the identity of the informant if you have:

-- assessed the disclosure; and - based on that assessment, you are referring the appropriate disclosure of public interest information to the LSA responsible officer for investigation; and - based on that assessment, you conclude that the matter cannot be fully investigated in the absence of the identity of the informant being disclosed.

-If you do not have enough information to draw that conclusion, please omit the informant's identity from your referral.
-If the LSA responsible officer considers that they need the informant's identity to be properly investigate, they will tell you.
+- assessed the disclosure: and - based on that assessment, you are referring the appropriate disclosure of public interest information to the LSA Responsible Officers for investigation; and - based on that assessment, you conclude that the matter cannot be fully investigated in the absence of the identity of the informant being disclosed. - If you do not have enough information to draw that conclusion, please omit the informant's identity from your referral.
+If the LSA Responsible Officers considers that they need the informant's identity to be properly investigate, they will tell you.

-Even if you refer the appropriate disclosure of public interest information to an LSA responsible officer then you must still:
+Even if you refer the appropriate disclosure of public interest information to an LSA Responsible Officers then you must still: